 Make sure you know how you react to Monace before you drive a car, operate machinery,

-this occurs do not drive.
-If you drink alcohol, dizziness or light-headedness may
+occurs do not drive.
+If you drink alcohol, dizziness or light-headedness may be worse.

 Things that would be helpful for your blood pressure